 - creating pathways for the translation of research into evidence-based interventions and programmes.

-A collaborative project drawing on a number of data sources to develop a dashboard of local-level indicators that measure key dimensions of youth well-being in South Africa.
+A collaborative project drawing on various data sources to develop a dashboard of indicators that measure and track key dimensions of youth well-being in South Africa at local, provincial and national levels over time.

-Aiming for a multi-disciplinary approach, UCT’s PII and UJ’s CSDA are leading a dedicated team of researchers to conduct the systematic overview, to suggest a more comprehensive and integrated Theory of Change for youth employability and to translate this into policy-oriented documents.
-Senior staff are collaborating to support junior researchers or post graduate students in producing the overview, synthesis and final reports.
-This project is supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3).
+Aiming for a multi-disciplinary approach, UCT’s PII and the University of Johannesburg’s Centre for Social Development in Africa (CSDA) led a dedicated team of researchers to conduct a systematic overview on the drivers of, policies and interventions related to, youth unemployment.
+The work culminated in a more comprehensive and integrated theory of change for youth employment, and has been translated this into a series of policy-oriented documents.
+Senior staff collaborated to support junior researchers or post-graduate students in producing the overview, synthesis and final reports.
+The project has been supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3) and National Treasury's Jobs Fund.

-In an attempt to meet young people in their request for information, The Poverty and Inequality Initiative, in partnership with The Children’s Institute, Ikamva Youth and the DG Murray Trust have developed 'Yazi', an easily accessible information portal that visually maps the pathways through the educational system – from grade 9 onwards – into higher education or into the world of work.
-It is meant to provide young people with the details they need to make informed decisions about their educational or career trajectories.
-After an initial pilot stage, it is envisaged that the portal will be evaluated and the outcomes of the evaluation translated into policy-relevant material.
+With the aim to help young people in their quest for information on post-schooling opportunities, the PII in partnership with UCT's Children’s Institute, Ikamva Youth and the DG Murray Trust have developed 'Yazi', an easily accessible information portal that visually maps the pathways through the educational system – from grade 9 onwards – into higher education or into the world of work.
+It is meant to provide young people with the knowledge they need to make informed decisions about their educational or career trajectories.

 The South African Child Gauge® is an annual publication of the Children's Institute, University of Cape Town.
-It provides a snap-shot of the status of children in South Africa, and in particular monitors progress towards the realisation of their rights.
+It provides a snapshot of the status of children in South Africa, and in particular monitors progress towards the realisation of their rights.
 Each year, the publication focuses on a major challenge affecting children’s well-being as a lens to critically analyse the position of children and the potential policy responses required.
+The 2015 issue took a special focus on youth aged 15 – 24 years and was published in partnership with the PII.

-This Social Cohesion theme within the broader PII aims to provide a coherent diagnosis of the state of the nation as regards social cohesion in South Africa, and to promote innovative multidisciplinary research that provides rigorous policy advice to policy makers, planners, activists and community organisations that work to promote social cohesion.
-Because social cohesion is fundamentally multi-faceted, we take a multidisciplinary approach consisting of history, economics, political science, sociology, law and psychology.
+This Social Cohesion theme within the broader PII aims to provide a coherent diagnosis of the state of the nation with regard to social cohesion in South Africa, and to promote innovative multidisciplinary research that provides rigorous policy advice to policy makers, planners, activists and community organisations that work to promote social cohesion.
+As social cohesion is fundamentally multi-faceted, we take a multidisciplinary approach consisting of history, economics, political science, sociology, law and psychology.

 Through the establishment of an active network of researchers and practitioners whose work speaks to the issue of social cohesion in South Africa, the project aims to: